 Furthermore, “many leaders in the organization have it hanging in their office, and when tough decisions come up, they've been known to use it to help guide them,” says, Director, World Headquarters Facilities Management, Johnson & Johnson Engineering and Property Services.

 Johnson & Johnson is a global company—and so is Our Credo.
-It has been translated into nearly 50 languages and dialects, from Arabic to Xhosa.
+It has been translated into dozens of languages and dialects, from Arabic to Vietnamese.